J W Waterhouse - by Peter Trippi. Hardcover - 252 pages Reprint edition (October 2002),

 The Pre-Raphaelites (Colour Library) - by Andrea Rose.
 Paperback - 128 pages, Reprint edition (January 1994), Phaidon Press Inc.; ISBN: 0714829072

 The Pre-Rafealite era has spawned some of our most popular posters and romantic postcards.
 However the movement was rich in other work that is not so commonly seen and certainly not the pieces that appear so typically in art history books.
 This book contains a little of both.

 As always, the color in these paintings is exquisite and joyful.
 The writing is charming and full of interesting anecdotes about the works and their creators.
 Since many of the works were inspired by works of literature no longer taught in our schools, it helps that there are many explanations for the characters and the details of the scenes that are shown.
 This book does a far better job in that regard than most art books I have seen.
 In so doing it takes a "pretty picture" into an even prettier story.

 Most pictures appear as the single piece on a page and surrounded with an ample amount of white.
 I hate to say it, but they would frame very very well.

 The Pre-Raphaelites and Their World - by Rachel Barnes.
 Paperback - 112 pages, (November 1998), Tate Gallery Pubn; ISBN: 1854372203

 Ms. Barnes's coffee-table book is a superb addition to the general art-lover's library.
 Lush illustrations and accessible prose make this book the perfect introduction to the men and art of the Pre-Raphaelite Brotherhood.

-I think so Brain, but burlap chafes me so. - Pinky
+I think so, Brain, but we're already naked. - Pinky

 Current Waterhouse Posters Promotion